The Future of Design in Art

 If you’re a wedding photographer, there is a person that just bought a camera that can do it cheaper.
 Maybe not the same quality, but that doesn’t matter because supply is greater than demand.

-If you’re a 50 year old photographer with 30 years under your belt that doesn’t matter.
-Now kids at the age of 14 are getting full frame cameras, with an f/1.2 lens, combined with Photoshop, and achieving a level of success you’ve been striving for your whole life.
+If you’re a 50-year-old photographer with 30 years under your belt that doesn’t matter.
+Now kids at the age of 14 are getting full frame cameras, with a f/1.2 lens, combined with Photoshop, and achieving a level of success you’ve been striving for your whole life.
 But I’ll tell you one thing that no one seems to put much thought into these days.
 Something that not everyone can learn or will want to learn.
 It’s design.
 What are you waiting for?

 Put the gear and Photoshop aside and learn techniques that may take a minute to learn at first, but will then push you leaps and bounds further than the rest.
 Dedicate an hour to studying and learning a technique.
 Another hour to practice…once a week.
 Then when you get comfortable, introduce a new technique, and increase your rate of practice.
 In six months you’ll have a grasp on the basics.
 In a year they will start to become second nature.
 You’ll see it in your work.
 Your followers will see it.
 In two years you’ll be fluent in the language of design.
 You’ll be producing work that will be imaginative, sophisticated, and remarkable!

 For some of us, art is all we have…our golden ticket…our legacy.
 It’s time to reignite design and celebrate the life it can breathe back into your work!

 If you are having doubts and are unsure about your capabilities, just listen to this song “SkyWorld” by Two Steps from Hell.
 Imagine you’re going a path down on your artistic journey and things try to stop you, but you won’t let them.
 You battle through everything and become a master of your art! 😀